ProtractorNinja/pixyll/_posts/2015-04-20-flexing-the-bison-chops.md

 - I want to be able to create a ready-to-submit zip archive (containing my sources, a readme, and the log) whenever I want to, very quickly.
 - I should track the whole thing under version control, just in case something terrible happens.

+The last point was easily accomplished with Git, my favorite version control system, but the solution to the rest took a little more work.

 Now, without sharing any core project code (which would walking a little _too_ close to the academic dishonesty line), here's how I did all that.

 ## A Solution Detailed